Thursday, 14 June 2007

 We felt that we had almost arrived in Rustrel, but it was still a long way and in my weakened condition I began to fade, but Keith gallantly took my pack for the last kilometre.
 We got the second-last baguette in the shop and sat down at a bar in the centre of the tiny village, where there were also two restaurants.

 The Dutch walkers we had met in Viens were having lunch at an adjoining table.
 We talked about walking and the state of the world.
-They seemed remarkably well-informed about the Australian political scene and hoped we would not be called upon to give an opinion on Dutch politics.
+They seemed remarkably well-informed about the Australian political scene and we hoped that we would not be called upon to give an opinion on Dutch politics.

 In the square there was an information board with a map of the district, showing the camping ground two or three kilometres away on the river, not far from a ruined chapel.
 It was too far to come back to the village for dinner, but luckily there was a restaurant indicated at the camping ground.